ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: Experiment

 \textbf{Evaluation Metrics.} Localizing the tampered regions at the pixel level is crucial in image manipulation detection.
 We follow established practices \cite{UnionFormer} by using optimal threshold and fixed threshold F1 scores and the threshold-independent Area Under the Curve (AUC) metric.
 To ensure fairness and precision in our comparative analysis, we refer to some results for other methods from \cite{UnionFormer, ObjectFormer}.

 Evaluating the novel reasoning analysis outputs presents a unique challenge, as it involves assessing the comprehension, reasoning, and correctness in generating text explanations.
-Inspired by prior work \cite{Vicuna, LLaVA}, we employ GPT-4 as an automated evaluator to assess the reasoning performance of different models.
-The supplementary material provides the prompt format and the evaluation criteria.
+To measure the similarity between the generated text and the ground-truth text, thereby reflecting its accuracy, we incorporate Semantic Textual Similarity (STS) metric.
+We follow SBERT \cite{SBERT} and use STS to measure the similarity in our ForgeryAnalysis-Eval, where various models are utilized to calculate the similarity.
+Additionally, inspired by previous work \cite{Vicuna, LLaVA}, we use GPT-4 as an automated evaluator to assess the reasoning performance of different models, which enables a more holistic evaluation of the generated analysis text, Figure \ref{figure:sup_evaluation_gpt4} and Section \ref{sec:appendices_evaluation} provide the prompt format and the evaluation criteria.
+We conduct evaluations twice and report the average performance.